-If we rightly guard life, limb, possessions, and the security of our homes how much more should we be watchful about our interior life, that is, about the inner life of our mind, our heart, our very soul.
-In the Gospels, Jesus poses this penetrating question to me and you: "What profit is there to gain the whole world and forfeit his life?
+If we rightly guard life, limb, possessions, and the security of our neighborhoods, communities, and homelands, how much more should we be watchful about our interior life, about the inner life of our mind, our heart, our very soul.
+In the Gospels,

+Jesus poses this penetrating question to me and you: "What profit is there to gain the whole world and forfeit his life?
 What could one give in exchange for his life?"
 (Mark 8:37) If it is worth guarding our earthly lives and possessions, how much important it is to guard our interior lives, our souls, the very seat and center of our existence, from all that could threaten us.
-We could manage to keep ourselves and our possessions safe and avail ourselves of every opportunity to grow our assets, while at the same time forfeiting our lives, if we are not watchful.
+We could manage to keep ourselves and our possessions perfectly safe and indeed avail ourselves of every opportunity to grow our assets, while at the same time forfeiting our lives, if we are not watchful.

-As we listen to the Scripture readings and prayers of the Advent liturgy, we notice a great emphasis on the theme of watchfulness.
+As you pay close attention to the Scripture readings and prayers in the Advent liturgy, you will notice a great emphasis on the theme of watchfulness.
 This Sunday's Gospel is a case in point, where Jesus says to his disciples: "Be watchful!
 Be alert!
 You do not know when the time will come!"
 And the time to which Jesus refers is his second coming at the end of time.
-It's that second, glorious coming for which we pray at every Mass, just after the Our Father, when we pray the Lord to keep us "free from sin and safe from all distress as we await the blessed hope and the coming of our Savior Jesus Christ."
-To listen to this prayer, you'd think we were not only watchful; you'd also think that we were downright eager for the Lord's second coming.
+It's that second, glorious coming for which we pray at every Mass, just after the Our Father, when we pray the Lord to keep us "free from sin and safe from all distress as we await the blessed hope and the coming of our Savior Jesus Christ..."
+To listen to this prayer, you'd think we were not only watchful, as the Lord commands, you'd also think that we were downright eager for the Lord's second coming.
 In fact, in the Opening Prayer for the First Sunday of Advent we pray for "...the resolve to run forth and meet [the] Christ" in the hope of being worthy of possessing the heavenly Kingdom.

-Yet, is that really how we think about it?
+Is that how we really think about it?
 Would we really be happy if the world were to end tomorrow?
 If tomorrow dawned as judgment day, would we be ready or, would it catch us off guard, "like a thief in the night" as St. Paul says (1 Thess.
 5:2)?
-St. Augustine, a foremost Doctor of the Church, sounds a similar note in one of his homilies found in the Liturgy of the Hours.
+St. Augustine, your wonderful patron, a foremost Doctor of the Church, sounds a similar note in one of his homilies found in the Liturgy of the Hours.

 Here is what he had to say: "For what sort of love of Christ is it to fear his coming?
-Brethren, do we not have to blush for shame?
+Brothers and sisters, do we not have to blush for shame?
 We love him, yet we fear his coming.
 Are we really certain that we love him?
 Or do we love our sins more?"
 He adds: "[Christ] will come whether we wish it or not...
 He will come, you know not when; and provided he finds you prepared, your ignorance of the time of his coming will not be held against you" (St. Augustine, Discourse on the Psalms, Liturgy of the Hours Vol. IV., p.
 535).